resis10ce/password/README.md

 same thing..  nt flag with instead flag will also work.

 A test file will be created , where all password will bw saved
+* there is 2 symbol which this script could get as the argument :  "<" , ">"